ryeleo/jenkins-docker-ansible/README.md

 So, to workaround each of these, our goal must be:
 1. Create a 'jenkins' user in our docker container that has the same userId and groupId as the 'jenkins' that is executing the pipeline.

-If we achieve our goal, then the docker container will behave as expected.
+If we achieve this goal, then the docker container will be able to (1) run ansible commands, and (2) write files to the 'jenkins workspace' where the scripts are running.

-As a result, the docker container must establish a non-root user.

-Effectively,
-the Dockerfile establishes a 'jenkins' user that

-Meanwhile, I've discovered that docker and ansible don't play particularly nice together.
-Ansible expects to have access to many parts of the filesystem
+## Console Output from a successful run

 The Jenkins console output of this solution copied below for reference: